file-format/Docs/en/audio/mka.md

 Here are some of the advantages of using MKA format over the original audio formats:

 - Support for embedding lyrics in SRT format.
-- Complete album can be stored in a single file.
+- A complete album can be stored in a single file.
 - By using compression headers the resultant MKA file might be smaller in size as compared to the original raw file.
 - It is easier to delete portions of audio without reencoding as only the blocks are deleted.